mechagrue/profitbricks-powershell/README.md

 1024
 ```

-## List Servers
+### List Servers

-Lets take a look at the list of servers in our data center.
-There are a couple more listed in here for demonstration purposes.
+Let's take a look at the list of servers in our data center.
+There are a few more listed here for demonstration purposes.

 ```
 Get-PBServer -DataCenterId dbe936f8-a536-49c5-b864-cec842e3ee65 | Format-Table